The Gotham is one of the most legendary sites of Black history in Detroit.

 White was among the 41 people arrested in the raid.
 The search netted 160,000 bet slips, $60,000 in cash (the equivalent of $473,000 today, when adjusted for inflation), 33 adding machines, marked playing cards and loaded dice.

-The storied building fell to the wrecking ball the following year, part of "urban renewal" in the area, and John White, who once brought elegance and sense of equality to so many, died while awaiting trials on federal gambling charges.
+The demolition permit was issued July 11, 1963, part of "urban renewal" in the area, and John White, who once brought elegance and sense of equality to so many, died while awaiting trials on federal gambling charges.

 More on this fallen landmark coming soon.